symfony/symfony-docs/bundles/remove.rst

 the name of the bundle is, e.g. ``fos_user`` for the FOSUserBundle) string in the configuration files.

-The AcmeDemoBundle doesn't have configuration.
-However, the bundle is used in the configuration for the ``app/config/security.yml`` file.
-You can use it as a boilerplate for your own security, but you **can** also remove
-everything: it doesn't matter to Symfony if you remove it or not.

 3. Remove the Bundle from the Filesystem
 ----------------------------------------

 Now you have removed every reference to the bundle in your application, you should remove the bundle from the filesystem.
-The bundle is located in the ``src/Acme/DemoBundle`` directory.
-You should remove this directory and you can remove the ``Acme`` directory as well.
+The bundle will be located in within src/ for example the ``src/Acme/DemoBundle`` directory.
+You should remove this directory, and any parent directories that are now empty (e.g. ``src/Acme/``).

 .. tip::